 - Add cane sugar, water, and a sliced vanilla bean to a medium saucepan.
 (If you’re using vanilla extract, only add sugar and water.)

-- Bring the mixture to a boil stirring constantly until the sugar dissolves to make sure it doesn’t burn.
+- Bring the mixture to a boil over medium-high heat, stirring constantly just until the sugar dissolves to prevent it from burning.

 - Lower the heat and simmer the syrup for 10 minutes.